Ōsumi-class tank landing ship: Service history

 At least two members of the class, Ōsumi and Kunisaki, participated in search and rescue and other disaster relief operations in the aftermath of the 2011 Tōhoku earthquake and tsunami.

 In January 2014, The Japanese Ministry of Defence (MoD) confirmed reports that it will perform a major refit Ōsumi-class tank landing ships to embark MV-22 Ospreys, and Assault Amphibious Vehicles (AAV7s) to improve their amphibious capabilities.
 The MoD allocated JPY20 million (US$190,000) in its fiscal year 2014 budget to conduct research on the refit.

 In 2014, Japanese Defense Minister Itsunori Onodera expressed the intention of buying one amphibious assault ship from the United States to provide more amphibious capabilities than the current Ōsumi class.
 A was most likely candidate for acquisition.
 However, that acquisition did not move forward.

 In the interim, the Ōsumi class have been modestly upgraded to be able to land Boeing MV-22s, which began delivery to the Japanese military in 2020, and also to carry the AAV7A1 Amphibious Assault Vehicles.

+In August 2026, Kunisaki was deployed to help fight forest fires in Indonesia.